openstack-archive/tricircle/specs/ocata/legacy_tables_clean.rst

 az will be used for short for availability zone) as a parameter.
 Previously az_hints was searched in the pod binding table by az_name and tenant_id, now the pod binding table is deprecated and new search strategy is needed to fix the problem[2].
-A function named find_by_az will be developed to find the az_hints by az_name in the pod table.
+A function named find_pod_by_az will be developed to find the az_hints by az_name in the pod table.
 Given the az_name, if it is not empty, we first match it with region_name in the pod table.
 When a pod with the same region_name is found, it will be returned back.
 The search procedure is complete.
 If no pod is found with the same region_name, then we try to match it with az_name in the pod table.
 If multiple pods are found, then we will raise an exception.
 If only one pod is found, this pod will be returned back.
-However, if no pod is matched at the end of the previous search procedure or the az_name is empty, a new configuration item "default_region_for_external_network" will be used, a pod with this region_name will be returned back.
+An exception will be raised if no pod is matched at the end of the previous search procedure.
+However, if the az_name is empty, we will return None, a new configuration item "default_region_for_external_network" will be used.

 Proposed Change
 ===============